Sobiii/CIFAR-10_Image_Classification---NNs/README.md

-# Neural Networks Project: Image Classification with CIFAR-10
+# Neural Networks: Image Classification with CIFAR-10

 ## Overview
 In this project, I have built a robust CNN to categorize images into one of the ten available classes in the CIFAR-10 dataset.
 Leveraging deep learning techniques, the model recognizes patterns and features in images to accurately classify them.<br>